yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 of long-lived certificates, the IdO uses the revokeCert URL exposed by the ACME CA and waits for the explicit revocation based on CRL and OCSP to propagate to the relying parties.
 See {{non-star-delegation}} for details.

+In case the delegated identity is a domain name, this document also provides a way for the NDC to inform the IdO about the CNAME mappings that need to be installed in the IdO's DNS zone to enable the aliasing of the delegated name, thus allowing the complete name delegation workflow to be handled using a single interface.

 We note that other ongoing efforts address the problem of certificate delegation for TLS connections, specifically {{?I-D.ietf-tls-subcerts}} and {{?I-D.mglt-lurk-tls13}}.
 Compared to these other solutions, the current document does not introduce additional latency to the TLS connection, nor does it require changes to the TLS network stack of either the client or the server.